 How To Make A Soothing Heating Pad For Period Cramps & Other Pains

-Menstrual cramps, or primary dysmenorrhea, are no fun—and they also happen to be the most common gynecologic condition for those with periods.
+Menstrual cramps, or primary dysmenorrhea, are no fun—and they also happen to be the most common gynecologic condition1 for those with periods.
 When cramps do strike, a little heat goes a long way, with research showing heat therapy can help reduce pain.

 And odds are, you probably have everything you need to make your own heating pad at home.
 Here's how to prep one for your next time of the month.

 - Fill your tube sock your rice and herbs, and tie the end in a knot.

 - Microwave the sock in 30-second increments until hot to the touch.
 It will take around a minute and a half, depending on your microwave.